Peers Helping Peers

 - Workforce development

-PHP youth worked in small groups to identify a social issue, examine the cause and effects of these issues, and investigate the impacts that these issues have on their community.
+PHP youth worked in small groups to identify a mental health and/or social issue, examine the cause and effects of these issues, and investigate the impacts that these issues have on their community.
 Youth were also tasked with the responsibility of developing prevention/intervention methods and discussing their plans to collectively address the topic of choice.
-Additionally, youth were expected to identify existing community resources that target social issues.
+Additionally, youth were expected to identify existing community resources.